KristinJJ/MovieMeetUp/README.md

 You could add how people can sponsor your project in this section.
 Add your patreon or GitHub sponsor link here for easy access.

 A good idea is to also display the sponsors with their organisation logos or badges to show them your love!(*Someday I will get a sponsor and I can show my love*) -->
+Please ⭐️ this repository if this project helped you!

 <a href="https://www.buymeacoffee.com/moviemeetup" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>